How to Create Backfillable Qualitative Questions

 Craft a Clear, Specific AI Prompt

-• Define the scope.
+Define the scope.
 Specify whether the AI should consider only customer messages, only agent messages, or the entire conversation.
+You can also use the Message Filtering settings to control which message types the AI sees.

 Design Mutually Exclusive Options

-• Include a fallback option (like "Unknown" or "Not Applicable") for cases that do not fit the other categories.
+Include a fallback option (like "Unknown" or "Not Applicable") for cases that do not fit the other categories — Custom Classifiers require exactly one fallback category.

 Use Descriptive Option Descriptions